Eyelid Surgery (Blepharoplasty) Nashville

 Some eyelid surgeries may be covered by your health insurance.
 However, most health insurance plans do not cover this procedure for purely cosmetic reasons.

-Your Patient Coordinator will provide you with a detailed, written estimate of fees for your procedure when you have your initial consultation at Cool Springs Plastic Surgery.
+Your Patient Coordinator will provide you with a detailed, written estimate of fees for your procedure when you have your initial consultation at Cool Springs Plastic Surgery in Nashville.
 Your “Estimate of Surgical Fees” will include: implants, surgeon’s fee, operating room and the anesthesiologist’s fee.
+We offer several payment options.